Evidence shows that meditation is as effective as standard medical treatments for depression. Learn about helpful guided meditation resources.

 It’s the #1 free meditation app for both Android and iOS.

-InsightTimer offers playlists for over 60 categories of meditations organized by benefits.
+InsightTimer offers playlists for numerous categories of meditations, organized by benefits.

-These include boosting or managing stress, sleep quality, strength and resilience, anger, compassion, patience, happiness, and just about any other positive trait you might aspire to develop.
+These include boosting or managing stress, sleep quality, resilience, wisdom, compassion, patience, happiness, and just about any other positive trait you might aspire to improve.

 Meditation Courses for Depression